OpentheGaet/tic-tac-toe/README.md

 This game is made with the javaScript using es6 class.

-The purpose is simply to create a tic tac toe game splited in different modules so that to organize like the MVC design patternn using the object oriented paradigm with javaScript.
+The purpose is simply to create a tic tac toe game splited in different modules so that to organize the code with the MVC design pattern, using the object oriented paradigm with javaScript.

 So, the game is composed with an handler event that fires the different events that run the game itself.